JeffreySarnoff/FastRationals.jl/README.md

 From all rationals that exist in the immediate neighborhood<sup>[𝒃](#def)</sup>
 of the rational_to_compactify, obtains the unique rational with the smallest denominator.
-And, if there be more than one, obtains that rational haviinng the smallest numerineffective_ator.
+And, if there be more than one, obtains that rational having the smallest numerator.

 ```